kbrugh/meditation/README.md

 **Matrix Meditation Algorithm**
----Visual Brainwave Entrainment Prototype 2015---
+---Visual Brainwave Entrainment Prototype 2015--- Created by Keenan Brugh
-By Keenan Brugh

-“Believe you can and you're halfway there.”
+*“Believe you can and you're halfway there.” -President Theodore Roosevelt*
-    *-President Theodore Roosevelt*

-"You have power over your mind - not outside events.
-Realize this, and you will find strength."
+*"You have power over your mind - not outside events.
+Realize this, and you will find strength." -Emperor Marcus Aurelius*
-    *-Emperor Marcus Aurelius*

-"In the province of the mind what one believes to be true, either is true or becomes true within certain limits.
-These limits are to be found experimentally and experientially."
-    *-Dr. John C. Lilly, author of Programming and Metaprogramming in the Human Biocomputer*
+*"In the province of the mind what one believes to be true, either is true or becomes true within certain limits.
+These limits are to be found experimentally and experientially." -Dr. John C. Lilly, author of Programming and Metaprogramming in the Human Biocomputer*

 <p align="center"> <b>Self-Metaprogramming as a Script </b> </p>